savanna-brown/EEB_5300_GROUP3/README.md

 All eusocial species have clear reproductive and non-reproductive caste systems, whereas their listed non-social relatives lack such division of labor.
 By surveying OR gene family sizes in each of these taxa, **we aim to determine whether a consistent expansion of OR genes accompanies the evolution of eusociality in both orders.** <br><br>

-## **Motivation**

-We started this project because we are interested in insects and gene family evolution.
-While exploring project ideas, we found several studies on the expansion of odorant receptors in eusocial insects.
-Eusociality is a fascinating topic because it is a unique way of living that influences the evolution of eusocial species.

-Eusocial insects are found in two major groups: Hymenoptera (which includes all ants, some bees, and some wasps) and Blattodea (which includes mostly termites, while non-eusocial species are mostly cockroaches).
-Previous research suggests a link between eusociality and the expansion of odorant receptors, but most studies focus on Hymenoptera.
-There has been less research on eusociality in Blattodea.
-To expand on existing studies, we took a different comparative approach by including a non-Hymenopteran lineage.
-We specifically focused on the 9-exon family, a well-documented group of odorant receptor genes in Hymenoptera.
 <br><br>

 ## Workflow <br>